Effects of Far-red Light on Strawberries

 Effects of far-red light on strawberries

-Previous researches have shown far-red light had positive effects for plants.
-When far-red light filter through the canopy of plants, it can promote the photosynthetic capacity.
+Previous research has shown that far-red light has positive effects for plants.
+When far-red light filters through the canopy of plants, it can promote the photosynthetic capacity.
 As a result, adding far-red light to supplement lighting has greater effects on flowering and morphology than simply providing red light and blue light for plants.
-For strawberries, researches showed that the major effects of far-red light included regulating flowering and shaping morphology.
+For strawberries, research showed that the major effects of far-red light included regulating flowering and shaping morphology.

 far red light regulate flowering Photoperiodic control

-Atop provide LED grow lights with tailored spectrums.
+Atop provides LED grow lights with tailored spectrums.
 Please feel free to contact us and own your customized lighting solution.

 +86-755-33581002